Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{Model Setup}

 We employ MedSAM~\cite{ma2024segment} and SAM-Med3D~\cite{wang2023sam} as the frozen 2D and 3D foundation models, respectively.
 Both models use a 12-layer Vision Transformer (ViT) as the image encoder, with a hidden dimension of 768.
-The student model employs a lightweight 4-layer SimpleViT encoder, paired with a task-specific backbone: U-Net~\cite{ronneberger2015u} for 2D and V-Net~\cite{milletari2016v} for 3D segmentation.
+The student model employs a lightweight 4-layer SimpleViT encoder, with a task-specific backbone: U-Net~\cite{ronneberger2015u} for 2D and V-Net~\cite{milletari2016v} for 3D segmentation.
 Cross-layer distillation is conducted between the 4-layer transformer encoder of the student model and the 12-layer image encoder of the generalized teacher.
-Specifically, the first three student layers are aligned with the 4th, 8th, and 12th layers of the teacher encoder, {a mapping selected to capture progressively higher levels of semantic priors.} The final student layer is supervised by the output of the teacher’s image–prompt feature fusion module.
+Specifically, the first three student layers are aligned with the 4th, 8th, and 12th layers of the teacher encoder, {to capture progressively higher levels of semantic priors.} The final student layer is supervised by the output of the teacher’s image-prompt fusion module.